BHUTUU/TSconsole-framework/README.md

 #execute "./TSconsole" to run this tool.
 #it will ask your name and default password of the
-Tool you may change password for this you have to Change your password into md5 then edit it in TSconsole by Using any text editor!
+Tool. you may change password.
+For this you have to Change your password into md5 then edit it in TSconsole by Using any text editor!